Last updated on September 16th, 2022 by Alex Praytor

 Using an espresso or fine grind may cause coffee grounds to slip through the permanent filter.
 It is recommended to use medium ground coffee for the best taste and to reduce the risk of grounds in your coffee.

-Yes, the frother is a removable part on many of the machines.
+Yes, the frother is a removable part on many Ninja coffee machines.
 You simply twist it to disconnect the frother.
 Clean it well, and then pop it back into place.

-- If I buy a machine with a glass carafe, can I also use a thermal carafe with this machine?
+If I buy a Ninja with a glass carafe, can I also use a thermal carafe with this machine?

 Final Verdict: The Best Ninja Coffee Maker